BMO Capital Markets Increases Ameren (NYSE:AEE) Price Target to $98.00

 Hedge Funds Weigh In On Ameren

 A number of institutional investors have recently made changes to their positions in AEE.
 Penserra Capital Management LLC bought a new position in shares of Ameren in the 1st quarter worth $25,000.
-CI Investments Inc. boosted its stake in shares of Ameren by 1,006.5% in the 3rd quarter.
-CI Investments Inc. now owns 343 shares of the utilities provider’s stock valued at $28,000 after purchasing an additional 312 shares in the last quarter.
+CI Investments Inc. increased its holdings in shares of Ameren by 1,006.5% in the 3rd quarter.
+CI Investments Inc. now owns 343 shares of the utilities provider’s stock worth $28,000 after buying an additional 312 shares during the last quarter.
 Optiver Holding B.V. purchased a new stake in shares of Ameren in the 4th quarter valued at $28,000.
 New Hampshire Trust purchased a new stake in shares of Ameren in the 4th quarter valued at $29,000.
 Finally, CoreCap Advisors LLC purchased a new stake in shares of Ameren in the 4th quarter valued at $29,000.
 Institutional investors own 78.42% of the company’s stock.

 Ameren Company Profile